Retieun/Retieun/README.md

 - Learning: Exploring quantum cryptography and its deep connections with algebraic geometry.

-- Career: Actively seeking academic and industry opportunities where I can apply my mathematical expertise, algorithmic thinking, and research background.
+- Career: Open to academic and industry opportunities in mathematics, AI, and quantitative research
 ## 🧠 Research Interests

 - Commutative Algebra and Homological Algebra